> 95 % as determined by SDS-PAGE

 < 1.0 EU per μg of the protein as determined by the LAL method

 Testing in progress

 A DNA sequence encoding the human PDIA4 (P13667) (Met1-Thr641) was expressed with a polyhistidine tag at the C-terminus.

 The recombinant human PDIA4 comprises 632 amino acids and has a predicted molecular mass of 71.6 kDa.
 The apparent molecular mass of the protein is approximately 67 kDa in SDS-PAGE under reducing conditions.

-ERP72, also known as PDIA4, is an endoplasmic reticulum luminal protein.
-It is a member of the protein disulfide isomerase family.
-As a stress protein, ERP72 participates in the catalysis of protein-S-S-bond rearrangement.
+ERP72, also known as PDIA4, is an endoplasmic reticulum luminal protein which belongs to the protein disulfide isomerase family.
+ERP72 is a stress protein and participates in the catalysis of protein-S-S-bond rearrangement.
 Both of PDIA4 and PDIA3 function as proteases, protein disulfide isomerases, phospholipases or an arrangement of these.
-ERP72 also compose part of a large chaperone multiprotein complex comprising CABP1, DNAJB11, HSP90B1, HSPA5, HYOU, PDIA2, PDIA4, PPIB, SDF2L1, UGT1A1 and very small amounts of ERP29, but not, or at very low levels, CALR nor CANX.
+ERP72 compose part of a large chaperone multiprotein complex comprising CABP1, DNAJB11, HSP90B1, HSPA5, HYOU, PDIA2, PDIA4, PPIB, SDF2L1, UGT1A1 and very small amounts of ERP29, but not, or at very low levels, CALR nor CANX.